The latest update for the Best Spots for Animal Lovers is written by Lindsay Podolak.

 Location: 300 Ocean Avenue, Point Pleasant Beach

 Details: A trip to Jenkinson’s is one of the easiest ways to get a full marine life education without really trying.
 Each of the exhibits focuses on teaching visitors about all aspects of a certain animal’s life.
 Jenkinson’s also offers educational programs nearly every weekend.
-They allow participants to interact with the animals and learn about them from close range.
+They allow animal lovers to interact with the animals and learn about them from close range.
 A bonus: This aquarium sits directly on the beach in Point Pleasant.
 So, you can spend a few hours learning about the animals and then jump in the ocean to see if you run into any of them.

 Why I like it: Unlike other shore attractions, Jenkinson’s Aquarium is open year-round.